opencadc/canfar-portal/resources/docs/tutorial_en.md

 Verify that the file is properly uploaded by pointing your browser to the [VOSpace browser interface](http://www.canfar.phys.uvic.ca/vosui).

-### Write an Automated Processing Script
+### Write a script that does all the above

 Now we want to automate the whole procedure above in a single script, in preparation for batch processing.
-Paste the following commands into one BASH script named ```~/mytutorial.bash``` in your home directory:
+Paste the following commands into one BASH script named ```~/docatalog.bash``` on your VM:

 <div class="shell">